 You should carry bear spray when hiking in bear country.
 This has been shown in multiple studies to be more effective than guns for the average hiker.

-The story of my friend should also tell you why you need to keep an eye on that expiration date.
+The story of my friend should also tell you why you need to make sure to keep an eye on that expiration date.
 If in doubt, spend the extra $30 to get a new can!